LogtalkDotOrg/logtalk3/UPGRADING.md

 =========

-* Always check carefully the release notes when updating to a new version, specially, CHANGED and RENAMED items.
+* Always check carefully the release notes when updating to a new version, specially, REMOVED, CHANGED, and RENAMED items.

 * Changes in the Logtalk compiler between releases may render some files from older versions incompatible with new ones.
 You may need to update your local